 RM 7 Zlatkovich, Charles P., The Interstate Rail System: A Proposal, December 1973.

-This memo describes the possible development of a nationwide network of modernized rail lines somewhat similar to the Interstate Highway System.
+This memo describes the possible development of a nationwide network of modernized rail of a nationwide network of modernized rail lines somewhat similar to the Interstate Highway System.